 Have you or a loved one suffered a traumatic brain injury in Akron?
 Brain injuries contribute to about one-third of all trauma or injury-related deaths in America.
 People that survive a brain injury may suffer permanent disability, motor deficits, memory problems, personality changes, and other physical effects that can vary widely.
 A mild brain injury may cause difficulty concentrating and mild headaches, whereas a severe brain injury may leave a person in a vegetative state.

 When severe, a traumatic brain injury can be one of the most catastrophic, life-changing injuries one can endure.
 The far-reaching effects of a brain injury may be physical, mental, emotional, and financial.
-People may be bankrupted by medical treatment and hospitalization costs, rehabilitation, and future care, or by being forced to quit their job and take care of a loved one with a brain injury.
+People may be bankrupted by medical treatment and hospitalization costs, rehabilitation, and future care, or forced to quit their job and take care of a loved one with a brain injury.